Indonesian National Revolution: Renville Agreement & Subsequent Ceasefire

-In February 1948 the Siliwangi Battalion of the Republican Army, led by Nasution, marched from West Java to Central Java; the relocation was intended to ease internal Republican tensions involving the Battalion in the Surakarta area.
-The Battalion, however, clashed with Dutch troops while crossing Mount Slamet, and the Dutch believed it was part of a systematic troop movement across the Renville Line.
+In February 1948, the Siliwangi Battalion of the Republican Army, led by Abdul Harris Nasution, marched from Central Java to West Java; the relocation was intended to ease internal Republican tensions involving the Battalion in the Surakarta area.
+The Battalion, however, clashed with Dutch troops while crossing Mount Slamet, and the Dutch believed it was part of a systematic troop movement across the Van Mook Line.
 The fear of such incursions actually succeeding, along with apparent Republican undermining of the Dutch-established Pasundan state and negative reports, led to the Dutch leadership increasingly seeing itself as losing control.